 Planning to move abroad?
-Seeking increased global mobility and alternative living options?
-This guide aims to present you with some of the best countries for expats to live abroad.
-Whether you elect Europe or the Caribbeans islands, we will walk you through several of the best places to live in the world.
+Seeking increased global mobility and a better work-life balance?
+This guide aims to present aspiring expats or Americans living abroad with some of the best places for expats to live overseas.

-In this guide, you will find out more about the best places to live as an expat.
+In this guide, you will find out more about countries with a welcoming culture, a solid local job market with career prospects, where you can improve your financial situation, and the overall best places to live as an expat.

 The right to live, work, and study abroad